Click here to see ALL of this Sunday’s service of EUCHARIST: HYMNS AND BIBLE READINGS for today (or scroll down this page):

 Church of the Holy Ghost:

-Our usual Sunday service of Eucharist is below.
+The words of our usual Sunday service of Eucharist are below.

 The Liturgy of the Word